fastify/fastify/docs/Errors.md

 From the [Hooks documentation](Hooks.md#manage-errors-from-a-hook):
 > If you get an error during the execution of your hook, just pass it to `done()` and Fastify will automatically close the request and send the appropriate error code to the user.

-If you have defined a custom error handler using `setErrorHandler` the error will be routed there.
-If `setErrorHandler` has been called multiple times, the error will be routed to the precedent error handler if the error handler or an hook `throw` or call `reply.send(error)`.
+When a custom error handler has been defined through [`setErrorHandler`](./Server.md#seterrorhandler), the custom error handler will receive the error passed to the `done()` callback (or through other supported automatic error handling mechanisms).
+If `setErrorHandler` has been used multiple times to define multiple handlers, the error will be routed to the most precedent handler defined within the error [encapsulation context](./Encapsulation.md).
-Error handlers are fully encapsulated, so a `setErrorHandler` call in an encapsulated plugin will limit its effect there.
+Error handlers are fully encapsulated, so a `setErrorHandler` call within a plugin will limit the error handler to that plugin's context.

-The root error handler is Fastify’s generic error handler which will use the header and status code in the Error object if it exists.
+The root error handler is Fastify's generic error handler.
+This error handler will use the headers and status code in the `Error` object, if they exist.
 The headers and status code will not be automatically set if a custom error handler is provided.

 Some things to consider in your custom error handler: